Want to learn Linux? Follow these 10 YouTube channels to learn Linux online

 7. Linux Scoop

-This channel provides video about Linux distribution and free open source software (FOSS).
+This channel provides videos about Linux distribution and free open source software (FOSS).

 8. Linux by Eli the Computer Guy